-Hopefully today, the spring break and Easter weekend crowds will thin out and we’ll head out to the souks and Big Square for a hearty much needed walk and dinner at one of our few favorite restaurants.
+Hopefully today, the spring break and Easter weekend crowds will thin out and we’ll head out to the souk and Big Square for a hearty much-needed walk and dinner at one of our few favorite restaurants.
 We’ve exhausted all our dining options in the Medina serving non-spicy foods that Tom will eat, although I continue to order an occasional spicy tagine.

-Of the dozens of countries we’ve visited thus far, South Africa will remain in our hearts forever which we long to visit again someday in our travels.
-This story is not a reflection of the people of South Africa in general, only a faction of it’s society that angers and frustrates it’s countrymen as it did us.
+Of the dozens of countries we’ve visited thus far, South Africa will remain in our hearts forever, which we long to visit again someday in our travels.
+This story is not a reflection of the people of South Africa in general, only a fraction of its society that angers and frustrates its countrymen as it did us.
 Here we go!

 First, we were on our way to the airport in Nelspruit to return the rental car after one month’s use when the rental car company refused to extend our contract for the same rate they had charged for the first month.